SAFEGUARDING CHILDREN POLICY

 Risk Assessment

-The Company maintains a comprehensive set of risk assessments that cover curriculum based activities, school holidays visits and the use of the venues in schools building, libraries and community spaces.
+The Company maintains a comprehensive set of risk assessments that cover curriculum based activities, school holidays visits and the use of the venues in school building, libraries and community spaces.

 They are all available on the Company’s central server for staff to inspect and refer to as necessary.